robpalme/proposal-lazy-import/README.md

 ## Semantics

-Lazy import would defer some of the work done eagerly by modules, and only do that work when the module's exported object or it's properties are accessed.

-So, the question is, at which point do we start deferring work?
 Modules can be simplified to have three points at which laziness can be implemented:

-1) Before Load
+1) Before Load (i.e. do not fetch the resource)
-1) Before Parse
+1) Before Parse (i.e. fetch but do not parse the resource)

     1) Note: after Parse, if an import statement is found, go to beginning for that resource.
 Repeat for all imports.